 Figure 3.
-Active site model of BglB (A) Docked model of pNPG in the active site of BglB showing established catalytic residues (navy) and a selection of residues mutated (gold).
+Active site model and conservation analysis of BglB (A) Docked model of pNPG in the active site of BglB showing established catalytic residues (navy) and a selection of residues mutated (gold).
 A multiple sequence alignment of the Pfam database’s collection of 1,554 family 1 glycoside hydrolases was made and the Sequence Logo for (B) selected regions around specific residues discussed in the text and (C) over the entire BglB coding sequence is represented.
 The height for each amino acid indicates the sequence conservation at that position.

-Make number in (B) bigger!
+Make numbers in (B) bigger!

 Another unexpected finding was a ten fold increase of kcat by a single point mutant, R240A.
-This mutation is not predicted to make a direct molecular interaction with the substrate, so the mechanism by which this mutation increases the rate of catalysis is unclear.
-The crystal structure reveals that R240 forms two hydrogen bonds with E222 (Figure 3).
+The BglB crystal structure reveals that R240 forms two hydrogen bonds with E222 (Figure 3).
 Molecular modeling of the R240A mutant predicts that E222 adopts an alternative conformation in which the acid functional group of the glutamate is substantially closer to the active site (Supp Figure XXX), resulting in a significant change of the electrostatic environment in the active site.
-Further supporting the hypothesis that the electronegative environment in this region of the active site is important to catalysis is that the mutation E222A decreases kcat by ten fold.
+In addition, the mutation E222A decreases kcat by ten fold.
+Both observations support the previously proposed hypothesis that the electrostatic environment of the enzyme active site is of primary importance to catalysis [CITE WARSHEL].

 Evaluation of computational modeling

 Molecular models were generated for each of the 104 BglB mutants in order to evaluate the Rosetta Molecular Modeling Suite’s ability to evaluate the functional effects of mutations on BglB kinetic properties.
 For each mutant, the modeled pNPG previously described was docked into the active site.
 The docking and structural minimization simulations protocol used approximates the numerous protocols previously used in successful enzyme reengineering efforts.
-Briefly, the algorithm used was a Monte Carlo protocol, with random perturbation of the ligand followed by, functional constraint optimization and side chain repacking.
+Briefly, the algorithm used was a Monte Carlo protocol, with random perturbation of the ligand followed by functional constraint optimization through rigid body minization of the ligand and side chain, side chain repacking, and side chain and backbone minimization..
 The command line and an example set of input files for wild type BglB are provided in Supplemental [Code].